Seasonal Fundraising Ideas: Holiday Donation Drives, Thanksgiving, Christmas & More

 Why seasonal fundraisers work

-• Donors are primed – 30% of annual charitable giving happens in December; 10% in the last three days
+• Donors are primed: According to nonprofit fundraising research, 30% of annual charitable giving happens in December, with 10% in the final three days

 Holiday donation drive ideas